 - Define viroids and their targets of infection

 Fatal neurodegenerative diseases, such as kuru in humans and bovine spongiform encephalopathy (BSE) in cattle (commonly known as “mad cow disease”), were shown to be transmitted by prions.
-The disease was spread by the consumption of meat, nervous tissue, or internal organs between members of the same species.
-Kuru, native to humans in Papua New Guinea, was spread from human to human via ritualistic cannibalism.
-BSE, originally detected in the United Kingdom, was spread between cattle by the practice of including cattle nervous tissue in feed for other cattle.
+The disease was spread by the consumption of meat, nervous tissue, or internal organs from infected individuals, usually by members of the same species.
 Individuals with kuru and BSE show symptoms of loss of motor control and unusual behaviors, such as uncontrolled bursts of laughter with kuru, followed by death.
-Kuru was controlled by inducing the population to abandon its ritualistic cannibalism.
+These symptoms are due to lesions in the brain tissue.

 The cause of spongiform encephalopathies, such as kuru and BSE, is an infectious structural variant of a normal cellular protein called PrP (prion protein).
 It is this variant that constitutes the prion particle.
 PrP exists in two forms, PrPc, the normal form of the protein, and PrPsc, the infectious form.
 Once introduced into the body, the PrPsc contained within the prion binds to PrPc and converts it to PrPsc.
 This leads to an exponential increase of the PrPsc protein, which aggregates.
 PrPsc is folded abnormally, and the resulting conformation (shape) is directly responsible for the lesions seen in the brains of infected cattle.
 Thus, although not fully accepted among scientists, the prion seems likely to be an entirely new form of infectious agent, the first one found whose transmission is not reliant upon genes made of DNA or RNA.